 When can my electric service be disconnected in Texas?

-– When you use your electric service in an unsafe manner.
+You use electricity in an unsafe manner.

 REPs may disconnect service without notice: